brian-ho/MKThink-Presentation-2/content.md

-#Design and Visualization for the Virtual Reality Web
+#Visualization and the VR Web

-brian ho&ensp;//&ensp;vr research part one&ensp;//&ensp;mk think summer fellowship 2016
+brian ho&ensp;//&ensp;vr research part one&ensp;//&ensp;summer fellowship 2016

 2016.08.08
 Note: This is the first part, second on Thursday.
 Want to review the technology, basic principles and WIP.
 Higher-level discussion on Thursday.
 Build on last Thursday round table on MKT+RH1, help provide insight into process of creating an online data platform.